BelaPlatform/bela_newBlog/docs/_posts/2019-02-27-pure-data-and-bela.markdown

 # Pure Data

 For those of you unfamiliar with Pure Data you may recognise the boxes and patching cables in the below image from [Max/MSP](https://cycling74.com/).
-From first appearances Pure Data may seem to be the poor man's Max/MSP (which objectively it is as it's free) but it is in fact Max's open source twin sister.
+From first appearances Pure Data may seem like an impoverished version of Max/MSP (which objectively it is as it's free) but it is in fact Max's open source twin.
 Originally developed in the 1990s by Miller Puckette at [IRCAM](https://www.ircam.fr/) (who was also the creator of Max), Pure Data was designed to allow musicians, artists and researchers to design interactive audio software without having to write a line of code.

-{% include single-image.html fileName="puredata/PureData-Example.png" caption="The dataflow structure of Pure Data programming." %}
+{% include single-image.html fileName="puredata/max-and-pd.png" caption="An example of simple additive synthesis in Max/MSP on the right and Pure Data on the left." %}

 The 'patcher' or 'dataflow' programming logic that Pure Data follows works through a series of interconnected *objects* where the signal flow, whether that is MIDI notes or audio, is controlled via patcher cables that connect one object to another.
 This makes it very easy to quickly sketch programmes for synthesis, live effects and interactive audio in general.